heistp/irtt/README.md

-There is a certain hard to quantify but visceral *"latency stress"* that comes from waiting in expectation after a web page click, straining through a delayed and garbled VoIP conversation, or losing at your favorite online game (unless you'd like "lag" as an excuse).
+There is a certain hard to quantify but visceral *"latency stress"* that comes from waiting in expectation after a web page click, straining through a delayed and garbled VoIP conversation, or losing at your favorite online game (unless you like "lag" as an excuse).
 I think that relieving this stress for others may be what drives those who work on reducing latency.

 The [Bufferbloat](https://www.bufferbloat.net/projects/) and related projects